euclio/senior-project/resources/project_agreement.md

 after you noticed something didn't work, log it!
 The error logs are key to my study so please take care that they are accurate.

+#### Rust Note

+Since Rust is rather unstable, you might receive warnings about deprecated or unstable features.
+You may fix these, and you do *not* have to include them in your logs.
+However, if you are unsure if an error should be included or not, please include it anyways.

 ### Implementation

 Each volunteer will be selected to implement their series of programs in D or